-This year I will be teaching Biology 1, Honors Biology and Anatomy and Physiology.
+This year I will be teaching CP Biology, Honors Biology, and Anatomy and Physiology.

 All of these courses contain rigorous academic content and will be presented in an accelerated pace and depth.
 The Biology courses are centered around a series of major themes: scientific process, basic chemistry, organic molecules of life, cellular anatomy and physiology, genetics, evolution and ecology.
 Laboratory activities will stress the development of skills such as observation, recording, experimental design and interpretation and analysis of data.
 Students will develop organizational, communication and note taking skills.
 The curriculum of both of these courses are aligned with both PA State Standards and Keystone Standards.